 Nail Laminated Timber – NLT

 NLT (Nail Laminated Timber) is a mass timber panel system which can be used for floor, wall, and roof structures.
-Tall wood buildings like T3 Minneapolis are using NLT as floor and roof panels atop Glulam beams.
+Tall wood buildings like T3 Minneapolis have used NLT as floor and roof panels atop Glulam beams.

-We have started to phase out most production of NLT as we have now commenced our automated production of Dowel Laminated Timber (DLT), a similar mass timber product that utilizes 100% wood (no glue, no nails).
+We have phased out production of NLT as we now have automated production of Dowel Laminated Timber (DLT), a higher quality and more versatile mass timber product that is all wood.

 NLT will continue to be produced as required by specific projects, or to create freeform geometry / warped panels.